 The northern jungle of Peru is based around the city of Iquitos, which can only be accessed by river or air, making it the world’s largest city with no road access.
 Iquitos offers a gateway to remote boat-access-only ecolodges, floating markets and restaurants, scenic cruises, river canoeing, rafting, and guided rainforest ziplining and hiking.

 In contrast to some of the more threatening creatures in the Amazon River, let’s also mention some of the whimsical (and harmless) species, like the freshwater dolphins (pretty pink in colour) and two-metre-wide water lilies.

 The towns of San Ramon and La Merced are an eight-hour drive from Lima, making it common for visits from the capital city.
-The area is popular for fruit and coffee production and is home to the largest Amazonian tribe – the stunning Ashaninka.
-You can reach Purunllacta by boat from Iquitos; the area has pre-Inca jungle ruins and is a spectacular location for hiking.
+The area is popular for fruit and coffee production and is home to the largest Amazonian people: the Ashaninka.
+You can reach Purunllacta by boat from Iquitos; the area has pre-Columbian jungle ruins and is a spectacular location for hiking.

 The mountains of Cusco give way to the lush jungles of Madre de Dios, where conservation efforts have been prioritized due to deforestation in the last decades.
 The south Amazon is the least populated region in Peru, but the wildlife population more than makes up for it.
 Puerto Maldonado is a quick stopping point, en route to exhilarating jungle adventures.

 The Manu National Park and Tambopata National Reserve are recommended stops for unique flora- and fauna-spotting.
 Brightly-coloured macaws and parrots put on a vibrant show as they gather on clay river banks, monkeys swing wildly from trees, capybaras (up to a disturbing 80 kilograms, they are the biggest rodents in the world) roam freely and giant otters swim in the rivers.